pingswept/me30-website/content/logistics/projects.md

 title: "Projects"
 draft: false
 ---

+# Projects 5 and 6: Build an intrepid robot

+Projects 5 and 6 are, in a sense, one mega-project.
+In the first part, P5, you and your team build a robot.
+In the second part, P6, you and your team modify the robot to deliver a payload under specific diabolical constraints.

+## Requirements for project 5
+### Build an intrepid robot that travels up a ramp

+**Due date: Wednesday, December 4, 9:00/10:30/3:00**

+This is a relatively constrained project compared to the vast open field of P4.
+Your task is to build a robot that can travel up a ramp, controlled remotely by you.

+* Your robot should fit in a circle 45 cm in diameter.
+* Your robot should be less than 30 cm tall.
+* Your robot should be able to ascend the ramp without falling off the side.
+* You should not touch your robot during its adventures.
+This probably means that your robot should be remote controlled.
+* You should not use an RC car controller.
+This probably means that your robot should be controlled through wifi from a laptop or phone.
+* Your robot cannot fly.
+(We don't have the space to test drones safely, unfortunately.)
+* Unlike previous years, your robot does NOT need to turn in arbitrary directions.
+It should be optimized for straight ramp ascension.
+* Note: It would be a good idea to focus on making your robot drive effectively before you worry about any higher level mechanics or control through the internet.

+In class on the due date, we will test drive the robots through a basic course-- a 45 cm wide, 30 cm tall doorway and a ramp.
+If your robot meets the requirements above, it will do fine.
+The rough specifications of the ramp are shown in the picture below.
+Two identical ramps will be available in Nolop for testing.

+![P5 ramp diagram]

+**Project planning resource:** We suggest discussing this [list of P5 planning questions](https://docs.google.com/document/d/1ulQfKKEcXGVL5VZVITyimeE2d2Y40JnkMOGGLtVdCfo/edit?usp=sharing) with your team.

+### Team options for projects 5 and 6

+**Option 1 – Work in a team of 2 or 3 chosen by you**

+**Option 2 – Work in a team of 2 or 3 assigned to you by Kristen and Brandon** We’ll pool all the people who would like to be assigned a partner and team you up.
+We might need to make a team of 3 depending on who is available.

+Use [this survey](https://tufts.qualtrics.com/jfe/form/SV_0cAixyzuN8ok4br) to indicate your chosen teaming option (list your teammates or indicate you'd like to be placed on a team).

+### More details for projects 5 and 6

+* For portable power, Nolop has 5 V batteries (for the Raspberry Pis) and 9 V and 11 V batteries (for motors).
+* See the [Raspberry Pi setup](http://andnowforelectronics.com/notes/pi-setup/) page to learn how to control your Pi via serial cable and the Internet.
+* See the [servers and clients](http://andnowforelectronics.com/notes/servers/) page to learn how to coax your Pi into sending and receiving data through the Internet.
+* See the [client and server setup](http://andnowforelectronics.com/notes/demo-videos/#client-and-server-setup) demo video that walks through the code for Raspberry Pis and Arduinos as clients and servers
+* See the [Internet](http://andnowforelectronics.com/notes/internet/) page to find out how IP addresses work.

 ## Project 4: Build an electromechanical game

 Your task is to build a game with the following characteristics: